bkhsev/RTUG/README.md

 # RTUG
-Plotting graphs of russian stock prices in USD to compensate for the long-run devaluation of the RUB.
+RTUG is an application that plots graphs of russian stock prices in USD (United States Dollar) to compensate for the long-run devaluation of the RUB (Russian Ruble).